Costs and Other Considerations for Building Your Family

 Adoption can be a loving choice to build your family.
 There are many reasons why adoption can be a good option for singles and couples who want to have a child.
 Let’s explore why people adopt and other considerations when you’re thinking about adoption.

 There are physical reasons why a person or a couple may choose to adopt a child.
 Perhaps the female partner is unable to carry a child, and the couple doesn’t want or can’t afford to use a gestational surrogate.
 A single male who wants to have a family is in a similar situation, as is a male same-sex couple.
-Some people who are unable to have a biological child opt for adoption as a compassionate choice.
-More than 100,000 children in the U.S. who are in foster care are available for adoption.
+Some people who are unable to have a biological child or already have biological children opt for adoption as a compassionate choice.
+More than 117,000 children in the U.S. who are in foster care are available for adoption.
 Older children and teenagers are in particular need of loving homes.

 Types of Adoption